Diabetes Care for U.S. Immigrants: Why Housing Stability and Food Access Must Come First

 Find the “low-hanging fruit” for a big impact on diabetes health

-“There are so many low-hanging fruits that we can uncover by having non-judgemental conversations with the patient,” explains Persaud.
+“There are so many low-hanging fruits that we can uncover by having non-judgmental conversations with the patient,” explains Persaud.
 “Telling a patient to make healthier choices isn’t [as] helpful as understanding the choices that the patient has available to them and meeting them there.
 It’s not about making healthy choices—it’s about even having choices.”

 Persaud says there are nearly a dozen opportunities within the social determinants of health to help any patient.